bookofproofs/bookofproofs.github.io/_sources/history/19th-century/takagi.md

 **Takagi** worked on class field theory, building on Heinrich Weber's work.

 ### Mathematical Profile (Excerpt):
-* His father was an accountant on a farm in this mountainous region and Teiji was brought up on the farm on which his father worked.
-* His mother was a devoted Buddhist and she took Teiji, when he was a young child, with her when she went to the temple.
-* Teiji soon showed himself to be a childhood prodigy by quickly learning to recite the prayers.
 * Takagi studied Algebra for beginners by Todhunter and Geometry by Wilson.
 * In 1891 Takagi began the third stage of his schooling which he took at the Third High School in Kyoto.
 * Takagi therefore, after showing great talents at middle school, made the natural progression to Kyoto where he studied for three years.